-Their references can also include how to apply these techniques in interpersonal communication, business communication, and public communication.
+Their references can also include applying these techniques in interpersonal, business, and public communication.

 Books on Life Stories

 Even the millionaires looked up to also had people they admired and tried to emulate.
-Hence, a lot of them enjoy reading biographies and autobiographies, not just of other financial experts, but more importantly, people who were in power.
+Hence, many of them enjoy reading biographies and autobiographies, not just of other financial experts, but more importantly, people in power.

 We’re talking about great political figures, spiritual leaders, and other historical figures.

 We particularly recommend paying attention to warriors and “villains”.
 The world of finance is a battlefield.

 It would be helpful to learn more about how to hold your ground and the extent that some people take their actions just because they can.
 Pay attention to these people’s failures too.

 Remember, we only have one life to live.
 This doesn’t mean that we should spend them on constant trial and error.